knurling-rs/knurling-session-20q4/src/sessions/user_input_basic.md

 ✅ Continue to write the program, so that the LED is on, when the button is pushed and off, when the button is not pushed.

-## Some considerations when adding user input

-The user experience is pretty straight forward, the program does one thing, while the button is pressed and another thing, when the button is not pressed.
-This gets more complicated, when pressing a button should only trigger a one-time event, like switching a display mode.
-Pressing the button too long could switch the display mode several times.
-This makes an intentional switch to a specific mode an act of luck.
-So, inserting a delay sounds like a good solution.
-When choosing a delay that is too long, some button presses might not get noticed, while if the delay is too short, switching the mode is still hard to control.
-It gets more complicated than that: What if pushing a button longer triggers a different event, than pushing the button shorter?
-What if an unpressed button triggers an event that delays reading the status of the button for too long, that pressing the button will often not get noticed?

-To be continued...